 The Consent Process

-The central requirement for any human subjects research is that individuals participate voluntarily.
-Informed consent means ensuring that the subjects genuinely understand the purpose, risks, and benefits of participating in the research study.
-Thus, information must be comprehensible, expressed in terms and language appropriate for the study population.
-The consent form formalizes this agreement and should be designed to document the process.
-But because subjects always retain the right to withdraw from a study, the informed consent process continues until the subject’s participation is complete.
+The foundation for human subjects research is that individuals participate voluntarily.
+Informed consent means that the research population fully understands the purpose, risks, and benefits of the research study before agreeing to participate.
+Thus, information about a study must be expressed in language appropriate for the study population.
+But because participants always retain the right to withdraw from a study, informed consent is an ongoing process that continues until a subject’s participation is complete.

-Written consent forms are required for all research with two exceptions:
+Written consent forms are required for most research, except in the following cases:

-- With mailed, e-mailed, or web-based questionnaires, one may assume that consent is given if the subject returns the questionnaire.
-However, an introductory statement must be included at the beginning that describes the nature of the study (as on a standard consent form) and explains that by submitting the questionnaire, the participant consents to participate in the study.
+- With mailed, e-mailed, or web-based surveys, the participant's decision to return the survey or complete the online survey may represent his/her consent.
+However, an introductory statement must be included at the beginning that describes the nature of the study (as on a standard consent form) and explains that by submitting the questionnaire/survey, the participant is providing his/her consent.

-- When obtaining signed consent is not feasible, the researcher must first explain the nature of the study (as on a standard consent form), and then a subject may give oral consent, provided that a witness signs to verify the consent.
+- When obtaining signed consent is not feasible or may increase risk to participants, the researcher must first explain the nature of the study (as on a standard consent form), and then a subject may give oral consent.
 If audio or video data is to be collected, the oral consent should be recorded.
 (Examples: interviews with indigenous people who do not have a written language, or interviews with people who state that they do not wish to sign their names to preserve anonymity.)

 Federal Requirements for the Consent Form